 Energy & Environment

-Reviving our economy is linked to re-thinking how we solve our energy challenges.
+When we base our energy and environmental policies on science rather than politics, we find that American ingenuity and innovation can solve these environmental challenges, as well as the energy, economic and national security problems that are all intertwined.
 Investing in new technologies creates new jobs.
 Diversifying our energy sources creates competition – stabilizing and lowering energy prices.
 And thinking beyond fossil fuels buried in unstable or unreliable countries strengthens our national security.
-Moving to alternative and renewable energy sources also will help reduce the impact of global warming.
+Moving to alternative and renewable energy sources also will help reduce the impact of climate change.
+I will continue to strongly advocate for enhanced U.S. leadership on clean energy development and deployment.
+The U.S. is one of the world’s leading polluters and must lead the world in taking critical steps towards mitigating the root causes of global climate change.